 Social media can change language, create judgment, and impact self-worth, but it is up to each of us to decide whether the language, the judgment, and the impact are positive or negative.

-I applaud Dove’s efforts to mentor girls and women to use the power of positive words and to create a platform for this important conversation in a society where we are bombarded with unsolicited opinions about who we are and what we do, and where worth can be linked to perceived perfection or contingent upon the amount of likes, shares, and followers on your feed.
+I applaud Dove’s efforts to mentor girls and women to use the power of positive words and to create a platform for this important conversation in a society where we are bombarded with unsolicited opinions about who we are and what we do, and where worth can be linked to perceived perfection or contingent upon the number of likes, shares, and followers on your feed.

 “Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things.”
 Philippians 4:8, KJV